dynamis-gg/dynamis-gg.github.io/content/faq.md

 weight = 3
 +++
 # FAQ

-## What are the DESU conventions?
+## What are conventions?

-They're our recommended defaults for pick-up group play.
+They're intended as my recommended defaults for pick-up group play.
 They aren't rules, and they aren't intended as the be-all-end-all.
 They're just a baseline set of expectations that groups on PF can opt into.